AppImage/docs.appimage.org/source/introduction/concepts.rst

 AppDir specification
 ----------------------

-The term *AppDir* refers to an _application directory_.
+The term *AppDir* refers to an application directory.
 The format was first defined by the ROX Filer.

 ..
 ROX AppDir specification: http://rox.sourceforge.net/desktop/AppDirs.html